 More restful attractions include the beaches of Wrightsville, Kure and Carolina, with 31 miles of beautiful sandy shoreline, all only minutes from downtown Wilmington.
 At Topsail Island, a quiet family beach just 30 miles north, visitors are welcome at the turtle hospital where endangered loggerheads are nursed back to good health.
 The affluent come to stay and play at Figure Eight and Bald Head Islands.
 The area is a fisherman’s dream with 20 marinas, 60 fishing boat charters, deep-sea, pier, surf and bottom fishing, and 12 annual fishing tournaments.

 There are 54 parks and gardens, and many arts and cultural attractions to enjoy.
-This is a virtual paradise for the festival lover, with more than 85 annual festivals.
-The North Carolina Jazz Festival is held in February, Riverfest in October, and in April, the queen bee of them all – the Azalea Festival, at more than 50 years and still going strong.
+This is a virtual paradise for the festival lover, with more than 100 annual festivals.
+The North Carolina Jazz Festival is held in February, Riverfest in October, and in April, the queen bee of them all – the North Carolina Azalea Festival, at more than 70 years and still going strong.

 Pam and Gary Roth both worked for General Mills and as a result, lived from coast to coast, ending up in California for 25 years.
 When it was time to retire, they knew they wanted to move back East and spent five years prior to retirement traveling and looking.
 They initially chose Raleigh, but were unable to find the new house they both desired.
 And then they discovered master-planned communities.
 Soon, Brunswick Forest caught their attention.

-Mrs. Roth is in a quilting guild and takes lifelong learning at nearby Osher Lifelong Learning - Wilmington.
-They use bicycle and walking paths “We’ve made great friends who are empty nesters and looking for the same thing,” Mr. Roth explained.
-“We’re all mostly in our late fifties and early sixties, and plan to hang out and grow old together.
+Mrs. Roth is in a quilting guild and takes lifelong learning at nearby Osher Lifelong Learning Institute.
+They use bicycle and walking paths.
+“We’ve made great friends who are empty nesters and looking for the same thing,” Mr. Roth explained.
+“We’re all mostly in our late fifties and early sixties, and plan to hang out and grow old together.”
 They love the activities they find in Wilmington.

 WHAT TO DO & WHAT TO SEE